- We strive to provide complete care for our patients. Learn more about all the services we provide.

 New patients receive 15% OFF first visit.

 Located in San Diego, the staff at Center Veterinary Clinic are committed to your pet's health.
 Center Veterinary Clinic based in San Diego, excels in the science of Veterinary medicine and has been established for over 30 years.
 Dr. Matt Bigelow and our staff provide compassionate and complete veterinary care in the San Diego area.

 Center Veterinary Clinic is a full-service animal hospital whose mission is to provide the highest standard of veterinary care for pets.
 We provide friendly, informative, and supportive services for you and your pet.
 We treat each patient as if they were part of our own family.

-Center Veterinary Clinic offers the San Diego animal community emergency veterinary services as well as medical, surgical, and dental veterinary care.
-With an in-house pharmacy, boarding and grooming services and access to specialists, our facility offers a one stop for your pet's health and medical care.
+Center Veterinary Clinic offers the San Diego animal community medical, surgical, and dental veterinary care..
+With an in-house pharmacy, boarding services and access to specialists, our facility offers a one stop shop for your pet's health and medical care.